lzwjava/blog-source/_posts/2024-12-18-redsocks-en.md

 ---
+audio: true
+lang: en
 layout: post
-title: "Redsocks in Action"
+title: Redsocks in Action
-audio: true
 ---

 Certainly!
 I'll guide you through setting up a Shadowsocks proxy using your Mac computer and configuring your OpenWRT router to route all connected devices' traffic through this proxy.
 This setup involves the following main steps: